 2. Disability to solve complex or individual issues

-“Automate customer service and forget about the complaints, negative customer feedback, and dismiss your customer service team.”
+“Automate customer service and forget about the complaints, and negative customer feedback, and dismiss your customer service team.”
 Sounds great, but this statement is false from the beginning as we are all humans, not robots.
 Consequently, some clients may face complex and rarely repeated issues that can be resolved only with intuition and a complicated approach or with third-parties participants.